 The team at the ACGR enter this data into a single database.
 They check to make sure that what has been reported makes sense, and then use specialist software to analyse the data.
 This identifies if there are certain factors that might be increasing the chance that a graft will fail or affecting the vision of the recipient.
 These factors could be related to the donor, the Eye Bank, the surgery, or the recipient.
 The results are then sent back to surgeons and Eye Banks, so that they can use the information to improve their practices, and the related outcomes for their patients.

-The latest major report from the ACGR was released in 2018.
+The latest major report from the ACGR was released in 2022.
 The report included data on both full-thickness penetrating grafts and partial-thickness lamellar grafts.
-The census date for the grafts analysed was 31/07/2017.
-Data were analysed for more than 24,000 penetrating corneal grafts registered since 1985, plus approximately 7,000 lamellar grafts registered over the same period.
+The census date for the grafts analysed was 31/03/2021.
+Data were analysed for almost 27,000 penetrating corneal grafts registered since 1985, plus 1,670 traditional lamellar grafts registered over the same period.
 Additionally, data on more than 10,000 endothelial grafts, registered since 2006, and over 2,000 deep anterior lamellar grafts, registered since 2000, were analysed.